HassanAMZ/PoctionBlog/data/blog/upwork/Upwork-Cover-Letter-for-setting-up-dataLayer-in-Bigcommerce-Store-for-Google-Tag-Manager.md

 ---
 title: Upwork Cover Letter for setting up dataLayer in Bigcommerce Store for Google Tag Manager
 date: '2021-07-21'
-tags: ['Upwork', 'Cover Letters', 'Google tag manager', 'big commerce', 'data layer']
+tags: ['Upwork', 'Cover Letters', 'Google tag manager', 'bigcommerce', 'dataLayer']
 draft: false
 summary: This cover letter i use was inspired by a top rated freelancer on Upwork.
 However, here is the breakdown of the cover letter.
 These 8 aspects are the most important when writing the cover letter to a client for setting up datalayer in bigcommerce store for google tag manager.
 coverImage: '/static/blog/upwork/Upwork-Cover-Letter-for-setting-up-dataLayer-in-Bigcommerce-Store-for-Google-Tag-Manager.png'